 Gender diversity at work and investing in equality for women can actually increase a company’s—and your portfolio’s—bottom line.
 Our expert explains.

-According to Morgan Stanley Research, a more-female workforce is correlated with higher average returns.
-When our quantitative team looked at companies based on their percentage of female employees and other metrics of gender diversity, the top third experienced 2% higher average relative returns than other companies in their region.
-Over a six-year period, companies with more gender diversity enjoyed a one-year return on equity that was 1.1% better than companies with low female representation.
-Evidence has linked gender diversity to lower return-on-equity volatility, too.
+According to Morgan Stanley Research from 2019, a more diverse workforce, as represented by women across all levels of the organization, was correlated with higher average returns.
+When our quantitative team analyzed global companies based on their percentage of female employees and other metrics of gender diversity, companies that have taken a holistic approach toward equal representation have outperformed their less diverse peers by 3.1% per year.
+From 2011-2019, an eight-year period, companies with more gender diversity enjoyed a one-year return on equity that was 2% better than companies with low gender diversity4.
+Further, these more diverse companies experienced lower return-on-equity volatility, too.

 A few possible reasons:

-- Employee satisfaction: Diversity broadly and gender diversity specifically have been shown to correlate with superior performance in terms of employee engagement.
-Interestingly, there seems to be a statistically significant relationship between diversity practices and employee engagement at work, for all employees, not just women.
-Happy workers create better products.
-Plus, it’s significantly more expensive to onboard new employees than to retain existing employees, so simply keeping your workforce motivated and engaged can add to a company’s bottom line.
+- Employee satisfaction: Diversity broadly, including gender diversity has been shown to correlate with superior performance in terms of employee engagement.
+Interestingly, there seems to be a statistically significant relationship between diversity practices and employee engagement for all employees, not just women.
+Happy workers create more innovative products.
+Plus, it’s most cost efficient to keep talented employees than find replacements, so keeping your workforce motivated and engaged can help a company’s bottom line.

-- Better recruiting: Family-life balance, flexible working programs, and maternity and paternity leave are drivers of outperformance for many reasons, including helping companies in competitive markets attract top talent.
+- Recruit diverse talent: Family-life balance, flexible working programs, and family leave may be drivers of outperformance for many reasons, including helping companies in competitive markets attract top talent.
 This gives companies an edge in hiring the workers they need—especially in countries that are experiencing an aging and shrinking workforce.

-- Reputational risk: We pay attention when companies experience controversies over issues such as big pay gaps, wage disputes, sexual harassment litigation, equal opportunity litigation, and so on.
-While these issues can happen at diverse workplaces, many investors like to see companies have strong records of supporting women.
+- Avoid reputational risk: Companies may suffer when they experience controversies over issues such as big pay gaps, wage disputes, sexual harassment litigation, equal opportunity litigation.
+While these issues can happen even at diverse workplaces, many investors seek to avoid these reputational risks.